-The Carbon Neutral Action Report (CNAR) is an annual report through which all provincial public sector organizations (PSOs) publicly disclose details related to their achievement of carbon neutrality.
+The public sector Climate Change Accountability Reports (CCAR) are annual reports through which all provincial public sector organizations (PSOs) publicly disclose details related to their achievement of carbon neutrality.

-CNAR reporting provides a record of each PSO’s greenhouse gas emissions, offset purchases, and reduction plans and actions.
-As such, the CNAR offers a valuable idea bank for organizations seeking to reduce their own energy use and carbon footprint.
+CCAR reporting provides a record of each PSO’s greenhouse gas emissions, offset purchases and reduction plans and actions.
+The CCAR offers a valuable idea bank for organizations seeking to reduce their own energy use and carbon footprint.

-All Carbon Neutral Action Reports are available to view in the Annual Reports and CNARs Table.
+PSO Climate Change Accountability Reports are available to view in the Annual reports and CCARs table.

 (1) In accordance with the Carbon Neutral Government Regulation, emissions from school and transit buses must be reported, but are exempt from offset requirements.